mrismanaziz/Reforestation/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.